Robert Goulet: Early life

-Rise to stardom
+Career

+Musicals

 Goulet's first U.S. bookings were in summer stock theatre with the Kenley Players.
 He appeared in eight productions, including Pajama Game (1959), Bells Are Ringing (1959), Dream Girl (1959), South Pacific (1960), Meet Me in St. Louis (1960) and Carousel (1960).
 John Kenley came to his dressing room after the opening of Pajama Game and gave him a raise, saying it was "because he knew he could never afford to again", Goulet said in 2006.
 "He was right."
 Goulet repeated his role in South Pacific for Kenley in a 1995 production.

-In 1959, Goulet was introduced to librettist Alan Jay Lerner and composer Frederick Loewe, who were having difficulty casting the role of Lancelot in their stage production Camelot.
-Lerner and Loewe, impressed by Goulet's talent, signed the virtual newcomer to play the part, opposite Richard Burton (King Arthur) and Julie Andrews (Queen Guenevere).

-Camelot opened in Toronto in October 1960.
+In 1959, Goulet was introduced to librettist Alan Jay Lerner and composer Frederick Loewe, who were having difficulty casting the role of Lancelot in their new stage production destined for Broadway, the musical Camelot.
+Lerner and Loewe, impressed by Goulet's singing capabilities, signed the virtual newcomer to play the part, opposite Richard Burton (King Arthur) and Julie Andrews (Queen Guenevere).
+Camelot opened in Toronto in October 1960 (Goulet was at that time still under contract to host musical programs for CBC Television).
 It then played a four-week engagement in Boston, and finally opened on Broadway two months later.
-Goulet received favorable reviews, most notably for his show-stopping romantic ballad, "If Ever I Would Leave You" which would become his signature song.
+Goulet received favorable reviews, for his introductory aria C'est Moi, and most notably for his show-stopping romantic ballad, If Ever I Would Leave You which would become his signature song.
+The music of the production was greatly appreciated by President Kennedy, who would play the cast recording at the White House before going to bed at night.

-After the run of Camelot, Goulet appeared on The Danny Thomas Show and The Ed Sullivan Show, which made him a household name among American audiences.
-On December 7, 1962, Goulet made an appearance on The Jack Paar Show with Judy Garland to promote their animated film, Gay Purr-ee.
-He also would win a Grammy Award as Best New Artist in 1962.
+Goulet starred in an award-winning two-hour 1966 television version of the Broadway musical Brigadoon, which had been the first notable success for librettist Alan Jay Lerner and composer Frederick Loewe.
+His co-star in the strong cast was Sally Ann Howes, who had achieved great acclaim in the female lead role in Brigadoon on Broadway in the 1963 revival of the musical, and also for a special performance at the White House for President Kennedy.
+Also in the cast were Peter Falk as the cynical traveling friend, famed ballet dancer Edward Vilella as the jilted courter, and Finlay Currie, in his final performance, as the minister.
+The production was highly praised and won five prime-time Emmy Awards.

+Goulet also performed the lead roles in television productions of Carousel in 1967, and Kiss Me Kate in 1968, opposite his then-wife Carol Lawrence.
+The musicals were produced by Goulet's company Rogo Productions and aired on ABC, but none have been rebroadcast since the 1960s or released on video.
+All three were recorded on videotape rather than film.